rameem2003/react-chat-application/README.md

 #### Frontend Web Developer

-#### Studing Diploma Engineering in CSE
+#### Studying Diploma Engineering in CSE

 ---

 ## 🚀 About Me

-I'm a passionate frontend developer from Bangladesh.
-Studying Diploma Engineering in Computer Technology at Institute of Science Trade & Technology, Dhaka.
+I'm a passionate front-end developer from Bangladesh.
+Studying Diploma Engineering in Computer Technology at the Institute of Science Trade & Technology, Dhaka.
 Also a Web Developer.
 Fluent in HTML, CSS, JS, Bootstrap.

 ## App Interface